danilojodas/MobileNet/README.md

 **Warning 1: Unfortunately it is not possible to provide the images used in the training and validation of the network due to the restricted Copyright policy.**

-**Warning 2: I have used the images stored in my Google Drive account.
+**Warning 2: Since I used Google Colab for evaluating the model, I have used the images stored in my Google Drive account.
 However, you can change the path string that contains your own local or remote image set.**

 ## Experiments
 The model was developed in the Python programming language with the following libraries: